open-resources/physics_bank/content/public/016.Waves/Topic Outcome/WaveOnAString1/wave_on_a_string_1.md

 ### Answer Section

-### pl-submission-panel

-{{ feedback.part3_ans }}

-### pl-answer-panel

-Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

 ## Part 4

 For the fundamental frequency, what is the displacement (the value of $y$) of this wave at $x = 0.05 m$ at $t = T/4$, where $T$ is the period of the fundamental mode?

 ### Answer Section

-### pl-submission-panel

-{{ feedback.part4_ans }}

-### pl-answer-panel

-Everything here will get inserted directly into an pl-answer-panel element at the end of the `question.html`.
-Please remove this section if it is not application for this question.

 ## Part 5